 The problem with this thinking is that a night guard fails to treat the root cause of why we grind our teeth.

-Your brain stimulates the grinding response every time you stop breathing at night.
+The newest research shows that the brain stimulates the grinding response every time you stop breathing at night.
 The grinding motion pushes the jaw forward, reopening your airway, allowing you to breathe again.

 So while your night guard might protect your teeth at night, it’s at the very best a bandaid solution for the symptom of a deeply serious underlying condition.

 A night guard will protect your teeth, but it isn’t going to protect your grinding muscles and jaw joint from damage.
 A night guard could also be interfering with a vital instinctual response that you use every night to prevent yourself from suffocating.

 I no longer will make night guards for my patients because of this new paradigm.
 Typically, standard of care is treating the root cause of a condition, not just the symptoms.

 Treating sleep disordered breathing (sleep apnea being on the far right of that spectrum) can protect your teeth by eliminating your need to grind, but more importantly, will allow your brain and body to properly repair themselves with uninterrupted sleep.

 What You Should Know Before You Accept a Mouth Guard From Your Dentist